 Restoration in the Event of Damage or Destruction.
 In the event of damage or destruction of any improvement on a Lot, the Owner there shall cause the damaged or destroyed improvement to be restored or replaced to its original condition or such other condition as may be approved in writing by the ARC, or the Owner shall cause the damaged or destroyed improvement to be demolished and the Lot to be suitable landscaped, subject to the Approval of the ARC, so as to present a pleasing and attractive appearance.

 Restrictions on Signs and Advertising.
-No sign, poster, billboard, advertising device or display of any kind shall be erected or maintained anywhere within the Property so as to be evident to public view, except for a name plate or sign not exceeding nine square inches in area, on the main door of each Residence, and except signs as may be approved in writing by the Association or the ARC.
+No sign, poster, billboard, advertising device or display of any kind shall be erected or maintained anywhere within the Property so as to be evident to public view, except for a name plate or sign not exceeding nine square inches in area, on the main door of each Residence or a single candidate sign not exceeding 18” x 24” for each ballot race, and except any other signs as may be approved in writing by the Association or the ARC.
 A sign advertising a Lot for sale or for lease may be placed on such Lot; provided, however, that standards relating to dimensions, color, style and location of such signs shall be determined from time to time by the ARC.

 Restrictions on Alienation.
 A Lot may not be conveyed to a time-sharing plan.